Topics Map > Communication and Collaboration > Exchange

 Has additional booking features available through Outlook on the web and is listed as type "Equipment" in the Global Address List.
 For more information, see Office 365, Email, Exchange, Understanding Room and Equipment (Resource) Mailboxes in Exchange.

-How to create and request a resource mailbox
+How to create and request a resource mailbox (for IT pros)

 An object name must be nine characters or longer and/or contain a hyphen so it does not conflict with a NetID.

 An object name may not have spaces.
 (Hyphens are a recommended substitute for spaces.)

 An object name SHOULD adhere to the format of dept-building-resource or dept-resource.

 Decide if you want separate groups for full-access and send-as permissions (details on these two permissions here).
 Create a Universal Security group or two in your OU that will contain user objects and be granted full mailbox access and/or send as rights over the resource object.